 James Burnett Abbott was a pioneer settler of Kansas and a Free-State partisan who served as a Major in the Kansas free state militia.

-He was also a member of the first house of representatives elected under the Topeka Constitution, and in 1857 was elected senator.
-Upon the adoption of the Wyandotte Constitution, he was elected a member of the lower house of the first State Legislature, which met in March 1861.
+He was also a member of the first house of representatives elected under the Topeka Constitution and in 1857 was elected senator.
+Upon adopting the Wyandotte Constitution, he was elected a member of the lower house of the first State Legislature, which met in March 1861.
 That same year he was appointed as agent for the Shawnee Indians and moved to DeSoto, in Johnson County.
 At the time of the Price Raid, he led a party of Shawnee against the Confederates.
-In 1866 he retired from the Indian agency, and in the fall of that year was elected to the state senate.
+In 1866 he retired from the Indian agency and in the fall of that year, was elected to the state senate.

 He was influential in securing the establishment of the school for feeble-minded youth.
 Major Abbott died at DeSoto on March 2, 1879.
-The howitzer he brought to Kansas in the territorial days is now in the possession of the Kansas Historical Society, of which he was a director for 12 years immediately prior to his death.
+The howitzer he brought to Kansas in the territorial days is now in possession of the Kansas Historical Society, of which he was a director for 12 years immediately before his death.